-Bob Nasmith (right), backed up by Lionel Douglas, Rochdale College, Toronto, 1971.
+Bob Nasmith (right), backed up by Lionel Douglas, Rochdale College, watched by journalist Pierre Berton (far right), Toronto, 1971.

 WHITNEY SMITH: Let’s start at the beginning.
 When and where were you born?